Language

 What is the Binary to Decimal Converter?

-This tool converts binary numbers (base-2) to decimal numbers (base-10), helping you understand how computers represent data.
+This tool converts binary numbers (base-2) to decimal numbers (base-10), helping you understand how computers represent the data we read and write every day.

 Why Convert Binary to Decimal?